 If you are going to travel to the Canadian Rockies you should be prepared for all kinds of weather situations.
 Even in summer, going from a hot day to a snowstorm happens in a matter of hours.

-In addition to clothing for all kinds of temperatures, camping and mountain material there are other essentials in your backpack that surely you have not stopped to think.
+In addition to clothing for all kinds of temperatures, camping, and mountain equipment, there are other essentials in your backpack that may not stopped to think about.

 As we want to make it easy, we have created a list of essential things to carry in your backpack for an adventure trip of these characteristics.
 Type of plug, bear spray …

 Traveling to the Canadian Rockies for the first time for a photographer is a dream come true.
-Prepare the equipment, plan different locations … the work begins long before you arrive.
+Preparing the equipment, planning different locations … the work begins long before you arrive.
 That is why Dani is preparing four special posts that we hope to publish very soon:

 - Aurora Borealis in Canada – How to photograph it